docspec-ai/github-ai-actions/README.md

 - `pr_title_template` - Template for created PR title (supports variable placeholders)
 - `pr_body_template` - Template for created PR body (supports variable placeholders)
 - `base_branch` - Base branch to create new branch from (defaults to repository default)
-- `workflow_ref` - Ref (branch/tag) of the workflow repository to use (defaults to the same ref used to call the workflow)

 ## Variable Placeholders